 Posts on the community tab can also appear in their subscribers feeds, making it a great tool to remind your subscribers about your channel.
 So if you’re not using the community tab, get started and take advantage of this valuable tool that can help you foster your YouTube community.

-With online video its so important to captivate your viewer in the first 15-20seconds of your content.
-This means getting straight into the video, no boring interludes or introductions, jump right in.
+With online video its so important to captivate your viewers in the first 15-20seconds of your content.
+This means getting straight into the video, no boring interludes or introductions, just jump right in!

 For travel vloggers it’s a great idea to start with action.
-Rather than sitting on your bed in your hotel room, start the video with you walking through the middle of a bustling marketplace.
-Make sure your intro is directly reflecting what is in your thumbnail and title also.
+Rather than sitting on your bed in your hotel room, start the video with you walking through the middle of a bustling marketplace or taking an exciting boat ride.

 So if you thumbnail says Shopping in Marrakech, then your first few seconds should reassure the view that yes this video definitely is about shopping in Marrakesh.
 If the viewer doesn’t find what they are looking for in the first few seconds, it is highly likely they will move on very quickly.